sundharvs/B1K/docs/challenge/evaluation.md

     ```
     python OmniGibson/omnigibson/eval.py policy=websocket task.name=$TASK_NAME
     ```
-Here, it will use the default `omnigibson.envs.EnvironmentWrapper`, which is a barebone wrapper that does not provide anything beyond our standard.
-The evaluator will load the task and spawn a server listening on `0.0.0.0:80` Feel free to use `omnigibson.learning.utils.network_utils.WebsocketPolicyServer` to serve your policy and communicate with the Evaluator.
+Here, it will use the default `omnigibson.envs.EnvironmentWrapper`, which is a barebone wrapper that does not provide anything beyond our standard rgbd, segmentation, proprioception info.
+The evaluator will load the task and spawn a server listening on `0.0.0.0:80`.
+Feel free to use `omnigibson.learning.utils.network_utils.WebsocketPolicyServer` to serve your policy and communicate with the Evaluator.

 For privileged information track, you are allowed to design your own environment wrapper, within which you can arbitrarily query the environment instance for privileged information.
 We provided an example wrapper at `omnigibson.learning.wrappers.RichObservationWrapper`, which added `normal` and `flow` as additional visual observation modalities, as well as query for the pose of task relavant objects at every frame.
 The custom wrapper you wrote needs to submitted for inspection to make sure you have not abused the environment by any way (e.g. teleporting the robot, or changing object states directly).